Editorial and Stylistic Guidelines[last updated October 12, 2023]

 1. Legislative Reports

-The deadline for reports is as follows:
+The deadlines for reports

 A legislative report is a summary of important legislation passed or under consideration during a three-month period.
 Correspondents usually work in the Clerk’s Department or the Library but may come from other services within or outside the legislature as determined by the Editor.